 During the first phase, the focus is placed on jaw development to ensure that the permanent teeth erupt properly and that the jaw bones fit together appropriately.
 Jaw anomalies can be detected as early as six years old, and children who are eight years old and have erupting permanent teeth can still benefit from this phase of treatment.

-After the first phase, Dr. Wright recommends a resting phase, during which time your child’s teeth and jaw develop naturally.
-Dr. Wright will continue to monitor progress to identify problems early.
+After the first phase, Dr. Marc S. Wright recommends a resting phase, during which time your child’s teeth and jaw develop naturally.
+Dr. Marc S. Wright will continue to monitor progress to identify problems early.

 The second phase of treatment is what most parents are familiar with for orthodontic treatments.
 Braces are installed on the teeth to improve position and orientation in the mouth.
 Without the first phase of treatment, this phase may be more complex.